GreyRook/code-with-style/docs/process/index.md

 # Scrum

+The aim of the agile approach of Scrum is transparency regarding the issues that need to be done in a certain time frame.
+Thus, a Sprint (2 weeks) is planned with an amount of issues that the Development Team is certain to accomplish.
+The issues follow a strict workflow in Jira, so that the Development Team and the Scrum owner see at any moment of the Sprint the status of an issue.
+As a simple rule a developer can only work on one issue at a time i.e. can only have one issue with the status "WIP".
+There can be reasons that hinder the developer to complete an issue.
+If such a case happens, the developer is obliged to move the ticket to "ToDo", delegate the ticket to another developer and write a comment into the issue to explain the current status to the other developer.
+Only if there is a comment, the developer can choose a new issue to work on.

 ## Sprint

 * A Sprint, a time-box of one month or less during which a “Done”, useable, and potentially releasable product Increment is created.